luisgreen/mongo_learning/README.md

 ### Remove a shard from the cluster

+Ensure the balancer is enabled.
+As this will need to move the data over the cluster.

 List the shards presents to determie the shard to be removed, then issue admin command to remove the shard.

 Remotion and Primary moving uses `majority` write concern